 If you have good credit and spend a lot of money on dining out or at supermarkets, this card is a no-brainer given that it offers the best rewards rate around on those purchases.
 Frequent travelers will also benefit from the generous 3x rewards rate on flights booked directly through the airlines or at amextravel.com.

 The annual fee has increased from $195 to $250.
 However, if you take advantage of the total $120 dining and $100 airline fee credits, your effective annual fee is $30—and that's before you factor in how much the rewards points are worth.
-If you also earn the full $100 statement credit on dining purchases in the first three months, you will have covered the cost of the annual fee and netted another $70 worth of credits.

 The $250 annual fee is still significantly lower than the $450 fee that comes with the comparable Chase Sapphire Reserve card.